 Prepare your own meals where you can.

-Obviously, this will primarily apply to those visiting hot countries where you’ll be in regularly with the sun.
+Obviously, this will primarily apply to those visiting hot countries where you’ll regularly be in the sun.
 It’s important to understand the strength of cream you will need and if you’re unsure, it’s better to go with a higher SPF to be safe.

 There are numerous health benefits towards using sunscreen with the most obvious being you won’t be having to endure the pain of sunburn during your holiday.
 However, there are also long-term benefits such as reducing the chances of skin cancer, reduces premature skin ageing and preventing blotchy skin.